eth-cscs/abcpy/doc/source/getting_started.rst

 dataset.
 If you are new to uncertainty quantification using Approximate Bayesian Computation (ABC), we recommend you to start with the `Parameters as Random Variables`_ section.

+Moreover, we also provide an interactive notebook on Binder guiding through the basics of ABC with ABCpy; without installing that on your machine.
+Please find if `here <https://mybinder.org/v2/gh/eth-cscs/abcpy/master?filepath=examples>`_.

 Parameters as Random Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~